MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

         ...
     ```

-3. Click on any of the occurrences to display more information about that occurence of memory access.
+3. Click on any of the occurrences to display more information about that occurrence of memory access.

     ```
     0:000> dx -r1 @$cursession.TTD.Memory(0xddf800,0xddf804, "rw")[5]